 Finally, there is the art and really, what can I say?
 It’s Kyoto Animation so it looks gorgeous.
-Almost entirely hand drawn save for a couple cgi fish (what happened to their Coy fish animation budget from Silent Voice?).
+Almost entirely hand-drawn save for a couple of cgi fish (what happened to their Coy fish animation budget from Silent Voice?).
 As stated, the storybook scenes take on a look completely different that I would love to see in more works by the studio.

 When it isn’t the photorealistic backgrounds created using photo reference the studio is known for, the character animation is the best.
-I’ve come to the conclusion that what sets KyoAni so high above so many other studios is the subtle, small movements of its characters.
-It is the facial twitches and change in body language, turning scenes of dialog into so much more.
+I’ve concluded that what sets KyoAni so high above so many other studios is the subtle, small movements of its characters.
+It is the facial twitches and changes in body language, turning scenes of dialog into so much more.

 Liz and the Blue Bird was sweet and pretty and though it could have done better had the storybook sections been reworked, this film will satisfy anyone looking for teen drama and romance.
 It’s art, music and sincerity are what you carry you throughout.
 Beyond that, the messages about stories and finding one’s place is relatable to all.
 Another masterpiece from the masters themselves